-Length: The program is designed as a two-year program, but students who are able may complete the seminar work in one year with an eclectic program combining Biblical Studies and Historical/Theological Studies.
-Normally thesis THM students will take a minimum of two THM seminars and complete their program with a maximum of two PHD seminars (with approval) and MDIV courses with additional work load required (with approval).
-Normally non-thesis THM students will take a minimum of three THM seminars and complete their program with a maximum of two PHD seminars (with approval) and MDIV courses with additional work load required.
+The ThM program is designed as a two-year program, but students who are able may complete the seminar work in 1 1/2 years with an eclectic program combining Biblical Studies and Historical/Theological Studies.
+Normally thesis ThM students will take a minimum of two ThM seminars and complete their program with a maximum of two PhD seminars (with prior approval) and MDiv courses with additional workload required (with prior approval).
+Normally non-thesis ThM students will take a minimum of three ThM seminars and complete their program with a maximum of two PhD seminars (with prior approval) and MDiv courses with additional workload required (with prior approval).
 Further details can be found in the ThM Manual.

+Seminar Week

-Seminar Week: All students are required to attend the seminar week, which takes place the week prior to the beginning of the regular NCC semester.
-The seminar week consists of approximately half of the content of each seminar, corporate worship, and plenary sessions on a subject of common interest.
-The plenary sessions will allow visiting scholars and GGBTS faculty to dialogue with each other and students.
-After the Seminar Week, each seminar will meet in the regular time scheduled in the Seminary course schedule.
-Seminar Week includes both THM and PHD students.
-All students must be available every day of seminar week to participate in the various aspects of the program.
+All students are required to attend the entire seminar week, which takes place the week prior to the beginning of the regular Los Angeles Campus semester.
+During the seminar week approximately half of the content of each seminar is presented.
+In addition there are times of corporate worship, and plenary sessions on a subject of common interest.
+The plenary sessions allow visiting scholars and Seminary faculty to dialogue with each other and students.
+After the seminar week, each seminar will meet regularly at the dates/times listed in the seminary course schedule.
+Seminar week includes both ThM and PhD students.
+All students must attend each day of seminar week to participate in the various aspects of the program.

-This section is designed to help students keep a record of courses taken and courses needed to complete the 28-hour THM degree.
+This section is designed to help students keep a record of courses taken and courses needed to complete the 28-hour ThM degree.

-For all students: Research and Writing seminar (required) and 18 hours of seminar and advanced MDIV work.
-Thesis THM students must complete a thesis, which counts as 8 credit hours for a total of 28 hours.
-Non thesis students must complete an additional 9 hours of credit courses with at least 1 additional THM seminar and the remainder from advanced MDIV courses.
+For all students: Research and Writing seminar (required) and 18 hours of seminar and advanced MDiv work.
+Thesis ThM students must complete a thesis, which counts as 8 credit hours for a total of 28 hours.
+Non-thesis students must complete an additional 9 hours of credit courses with at least 1 additional ThM seminar and the remainder from advanced MDiv courses.